-Decoration is of two types - a) one or two forms are made at one or two places and the major portion of the wall remains plain.
+a) One or two forms are made at one or two places and the major portion of the wall remains plain.
 This form is generally found in the centre of the wall or by the side of door case or around niches and window.
-Single form is human, animal or in the form of motifs. b) The entire wall is decorated into successive frames and each panel of frame is the part of the main composition of wall.

 Themes for Wall Decoration

-, horse, peacock, bull & snake.
+, bull and snake.
 Human figures are drawn without much detail.
-The most significant decoration is that of successively raised frames at two or three levels.

-The gods and goddesses are represented symbolically.
+The Gods and Goddesses are represented symbolically.
 Some of the Hindu deities

 , Lord Ram